 Landlord law is continually changing – not only is it hard to keep up with, substantial fines are now imposed for Landlord’s that drop the ball.
 For an example, failure to supply an annual Gas Safety certificate can result in a £6,000 penalty or 6 months imprisonment.

-These changes can often be complex, so to ensure that their members are kept fully up to speed with of incoming legislation, all Landlord Associations provide analysis and a clear explanation of your legal requirements.
-This saves you time, hassle but also, and perhaps more importantly, gives you peace of mind and the confidence that you are well-versed with the current regulations.
+These changes can often be complex, so to ensure that their members are kept fully up to speed with of incoming legislation and landlord certificate requirements all Landlord Associations provide analysis and a clear explanation of your legal requirements.
+This saves you time and hassle, but also, and perhaps more importantly, gives you peace of mind and the confidence that you are well-versed with the current regulations.

-When it comes to Assured Shorthold Tenancy Agreements, addendums, eviction notices and notices of rent increases – it is essential that these are appropriate, legally – otherwise you may be left with an important document that isn’t worth the paper it is written on.
+When it comes to assured shorthold tenancy agreements or Scottish private residential tenancy agreements, addendums, eviction notices and notices of rent increases, it is essential that these are legally appropriate – otherwise you may be left with an important document that isn’t worth the paper it is written on.

-Associations provide their members with a full library of lawyer-approved, document templates and helpful guides, including Section 21, 8 and 13 notices.
+Associations provide their members with a full library of lawyer-approved, document templates and helpful guides, including, section 24, Section 21, Section 8 , Section 11 and Section 13 notices (or the Scottish equivalents).
 As very busy people, it gives landlords quick and easy access to professional documentation you have confidence in, meaning you spend far less time on administration.